alexbosworth/balanceofsatoshis/README.md

 # Run gateway service for https://ln-operator.github.io/ UI
 bos gateway

+# Look up the channels and fee rates of a node by its public key
+bos graph "pubkey"

 # Output the sum total of remote channel liquidity
 bos inbound-liquidity